telerik/blazor-docs/_contentTemplates/slider/common.md

     * At least one large tick will be rendered in the beginning of the track, even if `LargeStep` is larger than the difference between the `Min` and `Max`.

-    * This is purely a presentational setting and we recommend setting it to a value that matches the range of the slider and the `SmallStep` for best appearance.
+    * This is purely a presentation setting and we recommend setting it to a value that matches the range of the slider and the `SmallStep` for best appearance.

     * To disable the rendering of the large ticks, set the parameter to `0`.